INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 DEMOLITION MAN JOINS THE FOLD

 Abaddon: We had a record deal because we had a recording studio.
-I and Eric and we were putting bands in the studio as often as we could, and we needed a distributor, and we went to Music for Nations.
-And they Nations said, “Look, we want to do this kind of thing with some new bands, maybe a few old bands, and kind build sort of a label with different acts.
+Eric and I were putting bands in the studio as often as we could, and we needed a distributor, and we went to Music for Nations.
+And the Nations said, “Look, we want to do this kind of thing with some new bands, maybe a few old bands, and kind build sort of a label with different acts.
 So, we can afford to bring on new acts.”
 So, we were doing strange stuff.
 We did like three or four albums, and we were sitting down with Martin Hooker, and he said, “Why don’t you do a Venom album?”
 And, we were like, “Nah.
 It wouldn’t work.
-Jeff’s not interested in that, Conrad’s a pain in the tits, we can’t work together.
+Jeff’s not interested in that.
+Conrad’s a pain in the tits, and we can’t work together.
 No. It’s not going to work.”
 And, we used to drive down to London and drive back, and we were driving back, and something must have switched on in Eric’s head, and he went, “Why can’t you do Venom?”
 And, I was like, “What do you mean?”
 And, he says, “Well, we could get somebody else in place of Conrad.”
-And, I hadn’t even thought of that because I just thought Venom was those three people.
+And I hadn’t even thought of that because I just thought Venom was those three people.
 And, it wasn’t, “Oh, No. It can’t be those three people,” just that’s what was in your head.
 That’s what you remember, you know?
 And, he said, “What if I had a different bass player?
-A different bass player singer and it would still be a classic three-piece, and it’s still blah, blah, blah.”
+A different bass player singer, and it would still be a classic three-piece, and it’s still blah, blah, blah.”
 And, I just thought of Tony straight away, and I was like, “He knows everything about the band.
 He probably knows all the songs better than I do.
 You know, I don’t know what he’s doing, but you know, why don’t we see if he wants to do it.”
-So, we sat down and talked about it, and I said, “I don’t think it will work if it’s me and you, and somebody else.
+So, we sat down and talked about it, and I said, “I don’t think it will work if it’s me and you and somebody else.
 It’s got to be Jeff, and I know Jeff just doesn’t want to do it.”
 And, Tony said, “Well.
 I’m kind of pretty friendly with Jeff.
 I could mention it.”
 And, I think I met you in the Wimpy, didn’t I?
-We went and sat in the Wimpy and talked about like what shape we would be in?
+We went and sat in the Wimpy and talked about what shape we would be in?

 Tony Dolan: We were in touch, yes.
 And, me and Tony (Abaddon), we just finished a tour with Nasty Savage and Tony was the tour manager.
-I was with Atonkraft and on the last night in Poland, on the last night of the tour, the opening band, Wolfspider, were huge Venom fans, and then the promoter says to me “You know, Abaddon’s been on a world tour every we go they go, “Venom!
+I was with Atonkraft and on the last night in Poland, on the last night of the tour, the opening band, Wolfspider, were huge Venom fans, and then the promoter says to me, “You know, Abaddon’s been on a world tour every we go they go, “Venom!
 Abaddon!”
 And, Venom’s never played Poland.
 Do you think you might play us something?”
-And, then Tony came and said, “Yeah.
+And then Tony came and said, “Yeah.
 We could do that.”
 So, we talked to Wolfspider and said, “Do you fancy playing something?”
-So, we did “Welcome to Hell” on the last night.
-We went, “Ladies and gentlemen Abaddon.”
+So, we did “Welcome to Hell” the last night.
+We went, “Ladies and gentlemen, Abaddon.”
 And, he got on the kit, and they went, “Wow!”
 It’s the closest thing you could get to Venom.”
-We played “Welcome to Hell,” I sang it and played guitar, and the then the guys helped us, so we did that.
-I think somehow that might have been stuck in Tony’s head when the idea came up, so when he called me, he said, “Would you come and meet Eric and me, we’re going to go for a pint” We just want to chat about something.”
+We played “Welcome to Hell,” I sang it and played guitar, and then the guys helped us, so we did that.
+I think somehow that might have been stuck in Tony’s head when the idea came up, so when he called me, he said, “Would you come and meet Eric and me?
+We’re going to go for a pint” We just want to chat about something.”
 Because they were managing the band, and we’d kind of broke up at the end of that tour for some odd reason.
 You know?
 The guys wanted just to stop.
 I figured it was about that.
 So, I spent like an hour and a half with them talking about this.
-Cronos was off doing his David Lee Roth solo thing and, I’ve got this thing, you know, we could get Jeff and stuff, but he’s not into it, and we need a bassist/vocalist.
+Cronos was off doing his David Lee Roth solo thing, and, I’ve got this thing, you know, we could get Jeff and stuff, but he’s not into it, and we need a bassist/vocalist.
 And, I was like, “Fucking yeah.
 Who could you get?
 Who could you get?”
-And, I was trying to wrack my brain not realizing they already knew.
+And, I was trying to wrack my brain, not realizing they already knew.
 And, was like, “Fuck.”
-So, when Tony invited me to do that, for me, it was like, well I had a heritage, or a part of my heritage has been in a sideline with them.
+So, when Tony invited me to do that, for me, it was like, well, I had a heritage, or a part of my heritage has been in a sideline with them.
 And observing them, and being a fan of them, and going to see them, and hanging out with them, so they were like my friends.
-To then be able to go, not only play those great songs on stage but then to write a new album, it was fucking fantastic.
+To then be able to go, not only play those great songs on stage but then write a new album, it was fantastic.
 I was like, “Yeah.”
 You know?

 Mantas: Well, I mean, Al came along, and I think it was because of THE CALM BEFORE THE STORM thing that needed a guitarist…And, I think it was me that mentioned bringing Al into it.

 Abaddon: Oh.
 You did.
 You said, “I’ll only do it if Al’s involved.”
 Al was younger than us, and you’ve given him this chance, and I think you need to come along as well.
-Because, as I said, I think Jeff had had Al in the band and Al had come on quite a lot and Jeff, I think felt like…
+Because, as I said, I think Jeff had had Al in the band, and Al had come on quite a lot, and Jeff, I think, felt like…

 SONS OF SATAN